-• The school will contact the parent/guardian and confirm that a dose of pain relief was NOT administered before school, parents/guardians and if appropriate the pupil will also be asked if they have taken any other medication containing pain relief medication i.e. decongestants e.g. Sudafed, cold and flu remedies e.g. Lemsip and medication for cramps e.g. Feminax etc. and these conversations will be recorded.
+• The school will contact the parent/guardian and confirm that a dose of pain relief (Paracetamol) was NOT administered before school, parents/guardians and if appropriate the pupil will also be asked if they have taken any other medication containing pain relief medication i.e. decongestants e.g. Sudafed, cold and flu remedies e.g. Lemsip and medication for cramps e.g. Feminax etc. and these conversations will be recorded.
+If a dose of pain relief has not been administered in the past 4 hours the school will with parental consent administer 1 dose.

-• If the school cannot contact the parent/guardian and therefore cannot confirm if pain relief (Paracetamol and Ibuprofen) was administer before school then the school will refuse to administer pain relief.
+• If the school cannot contact the parent/guardian and therefore cannot confirm if pain relief (Paracetamol) was administered before school then the school will refuse to administer pain relief.
 If a dose of pain relief has been administered before school:

-- PARACETAMOL The school will not administer paracetamol until 4 hours have elapsed since the last dose (assume 8am) no more than 4 doses can be administered in 24 hours. - IBUPROFEN The school will NOT administer Ibuprofen at all during the school day if it has been administered at home before school.
+• PARACETAMOL - The school will not administer paracetamol until 4 hours have elapsed since the last dose (assume 8am) no more than 4 doses can be administered in 24 hours.
 If a request for pain relief is made after 12pm:

-- The school will assume the recommended time between doses has elapsed and will administer 1 standard of dose of PARACETAMOL without any need to confirm this with the parent/guardian but if appropriate the pupil will still be asked if they have taken any other medication containing pain relief medication and this conversation will be recorded. - If the pupil's symptoms require the administration of IBUPROFEN then the school will establish if a dose has been administered before school, as detailed above on page 5.
+• The school will assume the recommended time between doses has elapsed and will administer 1 standard of dose of PARACETAMOL without any need to confirm this with the parent/guardian but if appropriate the pupil will still be asked if they have taken any other medication containing pain relief medication and this conversation will be recorded.
 The school will inform the parent/guardian if pain relief has been administered this will include the type of pain relief and time of administration.